 Students of religious thought will recognize in theodicy a hierarchical form that submits the finite and suffering human subject before the infinite authority of God or before some other superannuated power.
 Therein lies the feelings of resignation that attend this type of religious thinking.
 Historical theology is no different in structure.
 In the epilogue of A Social and Religious History of the Jews, it is precisely a note of resignation that completes the lachrymose picture painted by Baron himself.
 The picture is of modern Jews “[bowing] before the historic function of organized religion,” “[resigning] themselves to a community of life with the other, perhaps more fortunate, compatriots, to whom the solaces of religion are open through a native or acquired emotional capacity.”
 Infinite resignation couples with solidarity of an East European Jew for his fellow compatriots who bear up with naïve faith under suffering, consoled as they are by religion.
 Resignation couples also with the resentment shown by an East European Jews to his social superiors, namely those modern New York German Jews.

 Finally, lachrymose in its resignation before the power of Jewish history, the last motif of A Social and Religious History of the Jews is one of self-sacrifice and martyrdom.
 Although Baron is quick to say that his is no “glorification of suffering as such” (the catchphrase is “as such”), there is expressed here a “readiness for suffering, wherever necessary and the joyous affirmations on all other occasions.”
 Martyrdom is the sticky lachrymose figure in Baron’s writing.
 It begins and ends the first edition of A Social and History of the Jews, and is turned to again in the relatively late 1963 essay, “New Emphases in Jewish History” which you can read here.
-No mere rhetorical flourish, martyrdom cuts to the heart of his own formulation of Jewish history, his recollection of the ghetto, and his outlook upon the Jewish future, marked as he saw it by the inevitable collapse of liberal individualism before the new, more dynamic political forms of fascism and communism.
+No mere rhetorical flourish, martyrdom cuts to the heart of his own formulation of Jewish history, his recollection of the ghetto, and his outlook upon the Jewish future, marked as he saw it by the inevitable collapse of liberal individualism before what he judged were the new, more dynamic political forms of fascism and communism.

 (3) THE LACHRYMOSE THESIS AGAINST LACHRYMOSE JEWISH HISTORY IS REACTIONARY

-The reactionary side to the Baron’s first formulation of the thesis relates to how the future of Judaism is made to lie in the “authoritative unity of historical reinterpretations, coupled with the persistence of historically rooted folk ways.”
+The reactionary side to Baron’s first formulation of the thesis is how the future of Judaism is made to lie in the “authoritative unity of historical reinterpretations, coupled with the persistence of historically rooted folk ways.”
 Baron thought that only this kind of history could “save the Jewish people” from” “internecine, schismatic warfare.”
 Against ideological schism, the reactionary component parts to the original formulation of the thesis rest on the notion of organic culture, pure ethnic Judaism, the idea of the reality of the living Jewish ethnic organism (GE p.61).
 (Worries about “the menace of schism” are signaled in the title and substance of a long section in SRH vol. 1 starting on p.26.)
 Also recognized today as reactionary is the core idea about the “intrinsic unity of Jews and Judaism,” of people and creed (SRH vol. 1, p.26).
 Judaism and Jewishness are interdependent and interlocked.
 For Baron, no line can be drawn between Jews and Judaism.
 The distinction for him is more apparent than real Just as nationalism suffused traditional Judaism, Baron wants today to see Jewish religion “under one shape or another” as an “integral part” of Jewish nationalism.
 (SRH, vol. 1, p.27).

 THE CORPORATE JEWISH BODY IN TOTALITARIAN STATES INSTEAD AFTER AND INSTEAD OF LIBERALISM & EMANCIPATION